theworkers/W.js/index.md

 		object.draw();
 	}, 60);

-Backbone like refernce to options
+Backbone like reference to options

     var Object = new W.Object({
     	constructor : function (options) {